-Qualcomm has unveiled the Snapdragon 888, and we now have a detailed breakdown of the inner workings of the chipset.
-The Snapdragon 888 is an important chipset for Qualcomm — with 5G set to go mainstream next year, Qualcomm is positioning its latest chipset as the go-to option for manufacturers rolling out flagship phones in 2021.
+Qualcomm has unveiled the Snapdragon 888, and we now have a detailed breakdown of the chipset's inner workings.
+The Snapdragon 888 is an important chipset for Qualcomm — with 5G set to go mainstream, Qualcomm is positioning its latest chipset as the go-to option for manufacturers rolling out flagship phones in 2021.
+In short, the Snapdragon 888 will power the best Android phones in 2021.

-The Snapdragon 888 also offers a massive increase in performance across the board, with Qualcomm touting a 25% uptick in CPU performance, 35% uptick in GPU performance, and sizeable gains with the ISP, AI engine, and 5G connectivity.
+The Snapdragon 888 also offers a massive increase in performance across the board.
+Qualcomm is touting a 25% uptick in CPU performance, a 35% uptick in GPU performance, and sizeable gains with the ISP, AI engine, and 5G connectivity.
 Simply put, this is the biggest year-on-year update we've seen for the Snapdragon 800 series for a long time.

-So let's take a look at what the Snapdragon 888 has to offer, and why you should be excited for 2021 flagships.
+So let's take a look at what the Snapdragon 888 has to offer and why it makes 2021 flagships like the Galaxy S21 series that much more enticing.

 Snapdragon 888 delivers massive performance gains